Localizing a Storefront into Multiple Languages

 Prerequisites

 Follow the Getting Started with Catalyst documentation to create your Catalyst storefront using One-Click Catalyst.
+To follow along, choose the option to use sample catalog data.
 Then, follow the Local Development documentation to pull down the code and run locally.

 Adding a locale in Catalyst